Bobby Darin: Health

 Darin suffered from poor health throughout his life.
 He was frail as an infant, and beginning at age eight, had recurring bouts of rheumatic fever that left him with a seriously weakened heart.
 Darin was well aware that he might not live long, and lived his life accordingly.
 In the last few years of his life, Darin was often administered oxygen during and after his performances on stage and screen.

 Death

 In 1973, after failing to take antibiotics to protect his heart before a dental visit, Darin developed an overwhelming systemic infection, which further weakened his body and affected one of his heart valves.
-On December 11, 1973, he checked himself into Cedars-Sinai Hospital in Los Angeles for another round of open-heart surgery to repair the two artificial heart valves he had received in January 1971.
+On December 11, 1973, he checked himself into Cedars of Lebanon Medical Hospital in Los Angeles for another round of open-heart surgery to repair the two artificial heart valves he had received in January 1971.
 On the evening of December 19, a four-person surgical team worked for over six hours to repair Darin's damaged heart.
-Shortly after the surgery ended, Darin died in the recovery room without regaining consciousness the following morning.
-He was 37 years old.
+Shortly after the surgery ended, Darin died at the age of 37 in the recovery room the following morning.

 Darin's last wish in his will was that his body be donated to science for medical research, and his remains were transferred to the UCLA Medical Center shortly after his death.